MbuguaCaleb/asynchronous_javascript_fundamentals/ReadMe.md

 Then the very next execution point that requires the data always returns undefined since the data has not yet comeback.

+What i have looked at in this lesson is the three ways to work with promises(Asynchronous code).

+(a)Callbacks.Comes in handy .The only disadvantage is when you nest many loops within themselves.

+(b)Promises.A great solution in terms of writing your code cleaner and catching errors.Promise.all helps me execute more asynchronous code almost at the sametime.

+(c)Async await.It adds Syntatical sugar and is the easiest way to work with promises in javascript.Uses promises under the hood but with wat simpler syntax to write it.

 ```

 **Notes by**